soma-demo/soma-demo.github.io/README.md

 - **asset/**
   Contains shared resources used across the site:
+  - `chatbot.js` - JavaScript logic for the chatbot.
   - `demo.html` - modal with demo message.
   - `footer.html` - common footer included in all pages.
   - `style.css` - custom styling.